antje/slack-after-dark/README.md

-Original Blogpost has been published on April 16, 2019 [here](https://mapr.com/blog/slack-after-dark/).
+My original blogpost has been published on April 16, 2019 [here](https://mapr.com/blog/slack-after-dark/).

 # Find your nerd match with an AI-driven dating app powered by Keras/TensorFlow, Kubernetes, and MapR